microsoft/VFSForGit/docs/troubleshooting.md

     first run `gvfs unmount` before deleting your repository.
 This will also remove the repository from the auto-mount feature of `GVFS.Service`.

     Make sure the current working directory of your shell is not in the VFS for Git repo and that no other processes are using files in it.
 For example:

     ```
     C:\Users\you\big_repo\src\> cd ..\..
     C:\Users\you\> gvfs unmount big_repo
     ```

-    If you have deleted the enlistment or its `.gvfs` folder, then you will likely see alerts saying "Failed to auto-mount at path `X`".
-To manually remove this repo from the auto-mount feature, remove the appropriate line from the `C:\ProgramData\GVFS\GVFS.Service\repo-registry` file.

 1. Clean up the remaining folder.
 (Do not try to delete the repo before it is un mounted.)

     Once un-mounted you can fully clean up the old repo by deleteing it.
     Following the example from above:

     ```
     C:\Users\you\> rmdir /S /Q big_repo
     ```

+### Recovering from an attempt to delete without un-mounting

+  If you have attempted to delete the repo or its `.gvfs` folder, then you will likely see alerts saying "Failed to auto-mount at path `X`".

+  1. Manually remove this repo from the auto-mount feature, remove the appropriate line from the `C:\ProgramData\GVFS\GVFS.Service\repo-registry` file.

+  1. Ensure there is no currently running mount process for the repo.
+      1. Open Task Manager.
+      1. Go the `Details` tab.
+      1. Right click in the header row (on `Name` for instance) to choose `Select Columns`.
+      1. Check the `Command line` column which will show the full command line for each process.
+      1. Look for a `GVFS.Mount.exe` process that has your repo in question in the command line arguments.
+      1. If you find said process, right click and choose `End Task` to end it.

+  1. Proceed with removing the directory as described above to clean up the folder with `rmdir /S /Q REPO`.

 Upgrade
 -------